Leadership Development Program – Presented by The North Face

-If you haven’t already, join the ACC and sign up for some of the hundreds of free trips offered by the regional Sections.
-Once you have attended a few trips and have become acquainted with what’s being offered, you can apply to become a volunteer Section trip organizer.
-Most Sections also offer free or subsidized technical training for their trip organizers, and the ACC also offers a national technical training curriculum.
+If you haven’t already, join the ACC and sign up for some of the hundreds of free trips offered by the regional sections.
+Once you have attended a few trips and have become acquainted with what’s being offered, you can apply to become a volunteer section trip organizer.
+Most sections also offer free or subsidized technical training for their trip organizers, and the ACC also offers a national technical training curriculum.

-Goal of the TNF Leadership program:
+Goal of the ACC’s Mountain Leadership Program:

-To provide a national forum for emerging club leaders to improve their own personal leadership skills for leading groups in the context of Alpine Club of Canada activities at the local Section level.
+To provide a national forum for emerging club leaders to improve their own personal leadership skills for leading groups in the context of Alpine Club of Canada activities at the local section level.

-This course is for new and emerging Alpine Club of Canada leaders, or for moderately experienced leaders, who seek to enhance their contribution to the Section by attendance in this course.
-The focus of the Leadership Training Courses is to provide training for those who currently are, or wish to become, active section trip leaders.
-The best candidates will be those who already show a commitment to being active at their local Section level (but not necessarily currently leading trips.)
+This course is for new and emerging Alpine Club of Canada leaders, or for moderately experienced leaders, who seek to enhance their contribution to the section by attendance in this course.
+The focus of the Leadership Training Program is to provide training for those who currently are, or wish to become, active section trip leaders.
+The best candidates will be those who already show a commitment to being active at their local section level (but not necessarily currently leading trips.)
 Applicants do not have to be experienced leaders in the Club, but rather those whom the sections have confidence will continue to lead section trips and/or contribute to the Club.

 This course is not designed to replace local section leadership and training initiatives; rather, it is an excellent starting place for new leaders and a focused learning / sharing program.

 Participants must have basic pertinent skills as demonstrated by attendance at the prerequisite basic level hard skill training courses plus additional experience.
-All applications must be accompanied by a letter of endorsement from the local Section executive.
+All applications must be accompanied by a letter of endorsement from the local section executive.
 Participants should be fit, strong, and have confidence in their own skills.
 A major focus is on teaching group management, terrain management, and people management skills in the mountain environment.
 (First aid will not be covered and should be part of the prerequisite skills possessed by applicants.)

 Training activities will be conducted by two ACMG guides.
 (An experienced ACC amateur leader assists on the summer course only).
 They will guide and instruct each segment of the program with daily field activities, and coordinate them with morning and/or evening presentations and group discussions.
 Participants on the summer course should not come expecting to climb the ‘biggest peaks in the area’ but rather expect to climb more moderate objectives while gaining experience and knowledge in both soft and hard skill topics.